SKI BUYER'S GUIDE, PART 5: SKI STIFFNESS AND FLEX PATTERN

 With Wagner, you’re never stuck in a one-flex-fits-all situation—we can adjust the stiffness of every ski we make.
 If you like the feeling of vibration-damping metal on hardpack, for example, but want a ski that will still be soft enough for bumps, we’ve got you.

-The stiffness and flex pattern of a ski are a combination of ski width, ski length, the material makeup of the ski and the properties of the core.
+The flex and stiffness affects your skis’ performance, and are determined by ski width, ski length, materials, and the properties of the core.
 In order to understand the functions of these various elements that make up the ski, we encourage you to catch up on the previous articles from our Ski Buyer’s Guide:

 There are two types of stiffness in a ski.
 The first is longitudinal stiffness (from tip to tail), which is what you see people testing when they flex the ski in a ski shop.
 The torsional rigidity of a ski, on the other hand, is the ski’s resistance to twisting.
 Both are important factors in performance.